Los Angeles Police Department: Public opinion

 In a 2020 survey of Los Angeles residents, two-thirds said they believe the department is doing a good job maintaining public safety, while 88% supported community policing, 82% supported an unarmed response model, and 62% supported redirecting some money from the department to community initiatives.
 There were differences of opinion along racial lines, with three in five white and Asian residents and one in three black residents trusting the LAPD to "do what is right".

-Controversies, corruption, misconducts, and scandals
+Loyola Marymount University has continued the Police and Community Relations Survey as a multi-year study.
+Its 2023 survey included 1,751 adults in the city, with at least 400 respondents in each of the four LAPD geographic bureaus and a reported margin of error of ±3%.
+Because questions and public opinion change over time, older percentages in this section should be read as snapshots of the years in which the surveys were conducted.

+Controversies

 Over the years, the Los Angeles Police Department has been the subject of several scandals, misconduct, and other controversies.
 According to one study, during the lengthy tenure of William H. Parker as police chief (1950–1966), the LAPD was "outwardly racist", and the tenure of police chief Daryl Gates (1978–1992) was marked by "scandalous racist violence" among the LAPD.
 Following the Rampart Division CRASH scandal of the late 1990s and early 2000s, the United States Department of Justice entered into a consent decree with the LAPD regarding systemic civil rights violations and lack of accountability that stretched back decades, requiring major reforms.
 The consent decree was lifted in 2013.
-The executive director of the American Civil Liberties Union of Southern California stated that the decree "accomplished its purpose by and large" and that the department "has made serious culture changes", but cautioned against backsliding and said there was more work to be done regarding racial disparities and treatment of the homeless.
+The executive director of the American Civil Liberties Union (ACLU) of Southern California stated that the decree "accomplished its purpose by and large" and that the department "has made serious culture changes", but cautioned against backsliding and said there was more work to be done regarding racial disparities and treatment of the homeless.